graemeleehickey/bayesDP/cran-comments.md

 ## Other notes

+* Per email from Uwe Ligges, URL for codecov has been changed.
 * Per email from Kurt Hornik, this update fixes WARNING for S4 plot generic.

 ## Test environments